Venezuela Independence Day marked by rival rallies, UN rebuke

 Afiuni, who has been detained since 2009 expressed her “immense gratitude” to Bachelet on Twitter, saying her release, if it was finalised, would “be the end of nine years and seven months of persecution and torture.”

-But Maduro has withstood a US-led pressure campaign that includes sanctions on Venezuela’s crucial oil exports, and still enjoys support from Russia, China and Cuba.
+But Maduro has withstood a US-led pressure campaign that includes sanctions on Venezuela´s crucial oil exports, and still enjoys support from Russia, China and Cuba.—AFP